 Coram was chosen by Coutts staff as their Charity of the Year in 2017.
 Coutts has a long tradition of supporting charity work, Thomas Coutts was a Governor of Coram in 1807 and his granddaughter, Angela Burdett-Coutts, was a progressive 19th century philanthropist concerned with breaking cycles of poverty and the provision of basic human needs.

-Coutts will begin by tackling the Yorkshire Three Peaks challenge at the end of April, when nearly 100 staff aim to raise £60,000 for Coram’s life-changing work with vulnerable children.
+Coutts has tackled the Yorkshire Three Peaks challenge with nearly 100 staff aiming to raising £60,000 for Coram’s life-changing work with vulnerable children.
 Their support will enable Coram to protect and support more children to overcome crises in their life and build for a better future, through adoption, health education, advocacy and legal representation.

 Peter Flavel, CEO of Coutts said: “Philanthropy is in Coutts’ DNA and it is traditional for employees to choose a cause each year that is close to our hearts.
 Coram’s vision is that all children will have the best possible chance to live a fulfilling life, by building confidence, independence and developing change that lasts a life time.
 Last year we raised over £150,000, and have ambitious plans to beat this with even more gruelling fund raising challenges.”